szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This improves the gloves by adding the following:

 - Clerics can wear them now
-- +1 casting level for paladins and clerics
+- +1 casting level for paladins and clerics (Xgatt's Casting Level EEex mod is required for this benefit to stack with others!)
 - Party regeneration of 1 Hit Point every 5 rounds
 - The charge ability is now changed to a combination of Lay On Hands cast at level 10, and Slow Poison